 - Increased coverage: A face mask more thoroughly covers your mouth and nose, while a face shield covers your eyes.
 Together, the equipment provides complete coverage for your face.

 - Better airborne particle protection: A face shield can act as a first-level barrier against liquid droplets, and the mask can filter out contaminants that get underneath the face shield.

 - More effective use: Masks are sometimes challenging to wear properly for complete protection, but face shields are relatively easy to wear correctly.
 A face shield and mask together help users get more protection.

 Purchase Respiratory and Face Protection From SUNLINE Supply

 Regardless of your bulk purchasing supply needs, we’re here to fulfill them.
-We only offer products from trusted vendors that fully comply with FDA standards, and we prioritize fast and effective shipping to supply your organization as quickly as possible.
+We prioritize fast and effective shipping to supply your organization as quickly as possible.
 Our quick turnaround times and quality services help make your supply process convenient and fast.